-This course includes instruction and practice of primary movements necessary for life-long health and fitness.
+Includes instruction and practice of primary movements necessary for life-long health and fitness.
 Each class meeting will consist of warm-up, instruction and training in movement patterns, as well as a workout combining high-intensity interval training, body weight movement, and cardiovascular conditioning.
 Additional fee required.